ansible/awx/docs/scm_inventory.md

 happens for an inventory containing an SCM inventory source, it should update the project.

+### Inventory Source Restriction

+Since automatic inventory updates (triggered by a project update) do not go through the task system, typical protection against conflicting updates is not available.
+To avoid problems, only 1 inventory source is allowed for inventories that use this feature.
+That means that if an inventory source has `source=scm` and `update_on_project_update=true`, it can be the only inventory source for its inventory.

 ## Supported File Syntax

 > Any Inventory Ansible supports should be supported by this feature